-In today’s modern society, Computing and ICT is fundamental in ensuring inclusive, personalised, enhanced and extended learning experiences.
+In today’s modern society, Computer Science is fundamental in ensuring inclusive, personalised, enhanced and extended learning experiences.
 We believe that Computing/ ICT has an essential role in helping us to achieve these wider aims.

 We aim to:

 - Provide a personalised learning experience in which engaged and Computing / ICT confident and autonomous learners achieve improved learning outcomes.